ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/job-interviews.md

 ***

 Over the past 2-3 months, I have been on a whirlwind experience looking for a new job.

-I left my previous [job][pacificdentalservices] in a corporate dental office for various reasons.[^pds]
+I left my previous [job][3] in a corporate dental office for various reasons.[^1]

-What I wish I would have known/realized[^kr] is that in the saturated region of Southern California in which I live, it is *hard* to find a decent dental office from which to hail.
+What I wish I would have known/realized[^2] is that in the saturated region of Southern California in which I live, it is *hard* to find a decent dental office from which to hail.
 Don't get me wrong: I am happy to be free of the heavy corporate hand.
-I feel how Jason Snell probably felt after leaving [IDG][snellworld].[^idg]
+I feel how Jason Snell probably felt after leaving [IDG][4].[^3]

 But there is only so much interviewing one human can do in a given period of time.
 Some of the offices I have been to have been ...less than ideal.
 Let me put it this way: I wouldn't let some of these places perform irreversible surgical procedures on my teeth, that's for sure.
 Oh well.
 You never know from a Craigslist ad.